sampod76/l2-assernment-7/redme.md

 #  -->  5.
 Explain the purpose of the WHERE clause in a SELECT statement.

         The WHERE clause is used to filter out the records or to specify a condition while extracting the records from a single table or joining multiple tables.
 It follows the SELECT and FROM clause.
+#  -->  6.
+What are the LIMIT and OFFSET clauses used for?

+     The limit option allows you to limit the number of rows returned from a query, while offset allows you to omit a specified number of rows before the beginning of the result set.
+Using both limit and offset skips both rows as well as limit the rows returned .